About Your Academics

 That means it takes about four years of increased annual average lifetime earnings to pay back the entire cost of four years at Evergreen (at today’s prices).

-Evergreen has the second-lowest tuition costs of any Washington four-year institution.
+Evergreen has the second-lowest tuition and fees of any Washington four-year institution.